Table of Contents

 The south coast beaches were unpopular among travellers in the past mainly due to their remoteness from Colombo and underdeveloped tourism infrastructure.
 However, the recent development in southern Sri Lanka has changed the traveller’s sentiments.
 The newly opened southern expressway now assures you speedy access to the south coast from Colombo and the airport, even travellers now can’t enter the island through Mattala international airport and Hambantota international harbour in southern Sri Lanka.

-With the rapid development on the south coast of Sri Lanka, some of the big players in the hospitality industry such as Shangri-La and Hilton have invested in mega-projects along the south coast beach having understood its potential as a leisure holiday destination.
-Many other hotel projects are underway to their completion while many other hotel projects are in the pipeline.
+With the rapid development on the south coast of Sri Lanka, some of the big players in the hospitality industry, such as Shangri-La and Hilton, have invested in mega-projects along the beach, having understood its potential as a leisure holiday destination.
+Many other hotel projects are nearing completion, and many more are in the planning stages.

 When is the best time to travel to south coast beach?